genropy/genro-routes/examples/README.md

 ### 6. Service Composition (`service_composition.py`)
 Demonstrates building large apps by composing multiple independent modules into a single hierarchy.

+### 7. Self-Documentation (`self_documentation.py`)
+A meta-example where **genro-routes documents itself**.
+It uses magic mapping to expose its own internal `Router` API, demonstrating how the library can be used as a management and introspection layer for any complex Python system.

 ## Running the Examples

 Ensure you have `faker` installed: